The phase structure of asymmetric ballistic annihilation

 \subsection{Statements of results}

-For each $x\in \mathbb{R}$, define random a variable $\vec{\tau}$ to be first nonzero time at which $0$ is occupied by a right particle in the process restricted to the half-line $(- \infty , 0]$.
+For each $x\in \mathbb{R}$, define random a variable $\vec{\tau}$ to be the first nonzero time at which $0$ is occupied by a right particle in the process restricted to the half-line $(- \infty , 0]$.
 Define $\cev{\tau}$ similarly for the process restricted to $[0, \infty)$.
 Define the following probabilities:

-In words, $\vec \alpha$ is the probability that the origin is first visited from the left conditioned that it is eventually visited in each independent one-sided processes.
-A few remarks regarding these quantities.
-First off, we have the relation $\vec{\alpha}+\cev{\alpha} = 1 + \hat{\alpha}.$ Also $\vec \tau$ and the above probabilities depend on $\mu,p,$ and $\lambda$, but we suppress this dependence from the notation.
+In words, $\vec \alpha$ is the probability that the origin is first visited from the left conditioned that it is eventually visited in each independent one-sided processes. {We make} a few remarks regarding these quantities.
+First, we have the identity $\vec{\alpha}+\cev{\alpha} = 1 + \hat \alpha.$ Also $\vec \tau$ and the above probabilities depend on $\mu,p,\lambda$, and $v$, but we suppress this dependence from the notation.
 Lastly, note that $\hat{\alpha}=0$ when $\mu$ is atomless.